Louiseskinner01/project2-the-countdown/README.md

 **Information Architecture**
 - **Navigation Menu**:
-   - Navigation Menu: Minimalist navbar with clear links to Home, How to Play, and About.
+   - Navigation Menu: Minimalist navbar with clear links to Home, Instructions, Timestables Practice, and Virtual Events.
    - Main Game Console: Central focus with difficulty selection, number generation, and results area.
   - Supporting Elements: Timer display, user feedback (errors or successes), and controls positioned logically beneath the console.
 - **Hierarchy**:
-  - Key interactions (inputs, operators, results) placed at the center of the screen for visibility.
+  - Key interactions (inputs, operators, results) placed across the center of the screen for visibility.
-  - Secondary elements (difficulty options, instructions) appear before gameplay begins, then fade to the background.
+  - Secondary elements (difficulty options, instructions) appear before gameplay.
-  - Feedback messages styled to stand out (e.g., different colour coding for success/error).
+  - Feedback messages styled to stand out.

 **User Flow**
-1. User lands on the homepage and reads a short introduction.
+1. User lands on the homepage and is presented with a screen rotate message or a clickable text "PLAY?" .
-2. Clicks Play, chooses difficulty, and generates numbers.
+2. Rotates/increases screen size or clicks Play?, chooses difficulty, and generates numbers.
-3. Works through equations using the keypad and inputs.
+3. Works through equations using the set of random numbers, the keypad and the input.
 4. Instantly sees whether the attempt is correct or not.
 5. Timer runs out or target is met → user gets feedback and can restart.